elliotaplant/redux-js-restricted-routes/README.md

 }
 ```

-Nothing should change about the way the app looks, but if the app compiles then that's a good sign.
+Nothing should change about the way the app looks, but so long as your project still compiles, you're on the right track.

 Now let's get some indication of our logged in status.
 Make a `src/components` folder then create a file called `AuthIndicator.js` with this JSX component: